STORK2/TADS/README.md

 a string of your choosing.
 You can use the command "openssl rand -base64 32" to generate a random string

+The url configuration in the tads.properties file sets the protocol and port where the TADS server will be listening.
+If you are behind a reverse proxy that serves HTTPS, set the option reverseProxy to true and set the samlReturnUrl in the tads.properties accordingly to the protocol and port the proxy is listening on.

 To deploy TADS with HTTPS using your own keys and cert please put them in the keys/ folder and configure the paths in the tads.properties file.
 The cert and key must be in .pem format.
-If you are behind a reverse proxy that serves HTTPS, set the option reverseProxy to true.

 NOTE: The provided certificate and key are self signed and for testing only.
 Once you set up the keys, change the protocol in the url in tads.properties ([tads] section).
 You can also change the port there, if none is specified, port